 The Thai Cat looks like an ancient animal.
 The Thailand people call this breed Wichienmaat, which means diamond gold.
 It’s evident when you look at the color of the feline’s coat, with is a warm beige.
 It is the real deal that holds to the standards of what later became the Siamese to the rest of the world.
 You can see the differences in its head shape and eye color.

 The Thai Cat has many of the lovable qualities that have endeared the Siamese to so many pet owners.
 It appears that selective breeding focused more on conformation changes and new standardized colors and patterns.
 This one is just as vocal and energetic as the Siamese.
-It’s also every bit as intelligent and curious.
+They’re also every bit as intelligent and curious.
 Therefore, the same heads-up about keeping your pet entertained applies here, too.

 Health and Care